Is this you?

 This week, do this!

-To balance your blood sugar you need to be eating three meals and two to three snacks a day that contain healthy protein and healthy fats—no excuses!
+To start balancing your blood sugar you need to be eating three meals and two to three snacks a day that contain healthy protein and healthy fats—no excuses!
+I’m a fan of Intermittent Fasting but not when healing from HPA dysfunction.
 Your breakfast needs to be consumed within an hour of waking—even if it’s just something small.
 And no… coffee and donuts do not qualify as healthy protein and healthy fat!!!